Decentralized Mapping Network

 Contributors drive along map tiles and capture 4K, street-level imagery.
 The imagery and associated location verification metadata is then uploaded to the Hivemapper Network to create a high-quality, dynamic map.

-Example of map tiles, covered and uncovered.
+Example of map tiles, covered and uncovered, in various map styles.